datasense0823/commit_exercise1/README.md

 **2.Initialize the Repository:** Initialize a new git repo inside of the TravelPlanner folder (make sure you're not already inside of a Git repo!)

-Create Initial Files:
+**3.Create Initial Files:** Create a file named itinerary.txt

-Create a file named itinerary.txt
+**4.** Create another file named budget.txt

-Create another file named budget.txt
+**5.** Make a commit that includes both empty files.
+The message should be "itinerary and budget"

 Make the Initial Commit:
 Stage both empty files and commit them with the message:
 "Initialize travel itinerary and budget files"